• Skip to main content

 Then I tried interactive notes!
 Here you can see foldables for vocabulary & types of rocks

-If your interested in learning more about interactive notebooks, I HIGHLY recommend Erin’s post on the basics.
+If you’re interested in learning more about interactive notebooks, I HIGHLY recommend Erin’s post on the basics.
 While you’re there check out the other blogs who linked up on making learning more interactive!

 Reader Interactions